Drift in Transaction-Level Asset Price Models: A Univariate Model for Log Price

 Since we are modeling the log prices $y(t)$ as a pure-jump process the log price is constant when no trading occurs.
-Unfortunately, the modified version of (\ref{eq:trend}) in which $\mu N(t)$ is replaced by the deterministic time trend $ct$ (where $c$ is a nonzero constant) would not yield a pure-jump process.
-Nevertheless, it is quite reasonable from an economic viewpoint to imagine that $E[y(t)]$ is a linear function of $t$, to account for such phenomena as equity premia and inflation.
-This is indeed the case for Model~(\ref{eq:UnivariateModel}) if it is assumed that the point process is stationary with intensity $\lambda>0$, which implies $E[y(t)]=E[\mu N(t)] = \mu \lambda t$.
-But in actual realizations of $y(t)$, the trend is only impounded when a transaction occurs, due to the nonzero mean in~$\{\tilde e_k\}$.
+Unfortunately, the modified version of (\ref{eq:trend}) in which the random drift term $\mu_1 N_1(t) + \mu_2N_2(t)$ is replaced by the deterministic time trend $ct$ (where $c$ is a nonzero constant) would not yield a pure-jump process.
+Nevertheless, it is quite reasonable from an economic viewpoint to imagine that $\esp [y(t)]$ is a linear function of $t$, to account for such phenomena as equity premia and inflation.
+This is indeed the case for Model~(\ref{eq:trend}) if it is assumed in addition that the microstructure noise terms have zero mean under their Palm distribution (see below), which implies $\esp [y(t)]=\mu^*t$.
+But in actual realizations of $y(t)$, the trend is only impounded when a transaction occurs, due to the nonzero means in~$\{\tilde e_{1,k}\}$ and/or $\{\tilde e_{2,k}\}$.